Arabian Sea: Hydrography

-The International Indian Ocean Expedition in 1959 was among the first to perform hydrographic surveys of the Arabian Sea.
-Significant bathymetric surveys were also conducted by the Soviet Union during the 1960s.
+In 1959, the International Indian Ocean Expedition was among the first groups to conduct hydrographic surveys in the Arabian Sea.
+Additionally, "significant bathymetric surveys were also conducted by the Soviet Union during the 1960s".

-Hydrographic features

-Significant features in the northern Arabian Sea include the Indus Fan, the second largest fan system in the world.
-The De Covilhao Trough, named after the 15th century Portuguese explorer Pero de Covilhăo, reaches depths of 4400 m and separates the Indus Fan region from the Oman Abyssal Plain, which eventually leads to the Gulf of Oman.
+The Arabian Basin

-The southern limits are dominated by the Arabian Basin, a deep basin reaching depths over 4200 m.
-The northern sections of the Carlsberg Ridge flank the southern edge of the Arabian Basin.
+The southern limits of the Sea are dominated by the Arabian Basin, which reaches depths of over 4500 m, and which maintains a relatively constant depth throughout.
+The Carlsberg Ridge flanks the southern edge of the basin.

-The deepest parts of the Arabian Sea are in the Alula-Fartak Trough on the western edge of the Arabian Sea off the Gulf of Aden.
-The trough, reaching depths over 5360 m, traverses the Gulf of Aden and the Arabian Sea.
-The deepest known point is in the Arabian Sea limits at a depth of 5395 m.
-Other significant deep points are part of the Arabian Basin, which include a 5358 m deep point off the northern limit of Calrsberg Ridge.
+The deepest parts of the Arabian Sea sit in the Alula-Fartak Trough on its western border with the Gulf of Aden.
+The trough, which reaches depths of over 5360 m, runs through both bodies.
+The deepest known point in the Arabian Sea sits at a depth of 5395 m.
+Other significant deep points sit within the Arabian Basin, including a 5358 m deep point off the northern limit of Calrsberg Ridge.